JohnOmernik/sqlalchemy-drill/README.md

 to drillpy and pydrill for code used increating the drilldbapi.py code for connecting!

+# NOTE PLEASE READ
+Much of the this readme is wrong right now.
+I need to do updates Right now all you need to do is python3 setup.py install this on the box you will be runnign super set on then create a URL that looks like this:

+drill+sadrill://username:password@drillhost:drillport/dfs/yourdb?use_ssl=True

+I will update more later... sorry for the lack doc updates!

 ## Dependencies
 There are a couple of ways to approach using/developing on this: